Doctrine · SOC 2 / ISO 27001 / HIPAA

 Privacy Rule, Security Rule, Breach Notification Rule.

-HIPAA is the Health Insurance Portability and Accountability Act of 1996, with the Privacy Rule (45 CFR Part 160 and Subparts A and E of Part 164), the Security Rule (Subpart C of Part 164, technical / physical / administrative safeguards), and the Breach Notification Rule (Subpart D).
-Enforcement is by HHS Office for Civil Rights; OCR audits review a sampled subset of records on demand.
-A typical hospital generates roughly 250 PHI access events per day per active service line.
+HIPAA is the Health Insurance Portability and Accountability Act of 1996.
+It has the Privacy Rule (45 CFR Part 160 and Subparts A and E of Part 164), the Security Rule (Subpart C of Part 164, covering technical, physical, and administrative safeguards), and the Breach Notification Rule (Subpart D).
+HHS Office for Civil Rights enforces it.
+OCR audits check a sampled slice of records on demand.
+A typical hospital creates roughly 250 PHI access events a day per active service line.

-Hive operates a HIPAA-focused vertical at /hipaa-hive/ that applies the CRE envelope directly to PHI access events.
-This section is the framework explainer; the vertical page is the product surface.
+Hive runs a HIPAA-focused product at /hipaa-hive/ that applies the CRE envelope directly to PHI access events.
+This section explains the framework.
+That page is where you use the product.

 HIPAA Security Rule section Compliance evidence as practiced today CRE per-transaction equivalent

-§164.312(a)(2)(iii) Automatic logoff — configuration screenshots sampled Session epoch label expires; envelope refuses post-epoch reissue
+§164.312(a)(2)(iii) Automatic logoff: sampled setup screenshots Session epoch label expires; envelope refuses to reissue after that

-§164.312(b) Audit controls — audit logs sampled on demand MMR append-only log, publishable bagged-peaks root
+§164.312(b) Audit controls: audit logs sampled on demand MMR append-only log, with a publishable bagged-peaks root

-§164.308(a)(1)(ii)(D) Information system activity review — sampled reports Per-envelope inclusion proof against published MMR root
+§164.308(a)(1)(ii)(D) Information system activity review: sampled reports Per-envelope inclusion proof checked against the published MMR root

-§164.530(j) Documentation — six-year retention sampled by OCR Forward-secure key epoch annotation per envelope, retained by class
+§164.530(j) Documentation: six-year retention sampled by OCR Forward-secure key epoch tag per envelope, kept by class

 1,520×

-More evidence per HIPAA control (typical hospital, 250 PHI events/day)
+More evidence per HIPAA control (typical hospital, 250 PHI events a day)

-91,250 CRE instances per year / 60 OCR sample instances = 1,520.
-Per-record receipts; OCR can verify any envelope against the published MMR root.
+91,250 CRE instances a year divided by 60 OCR sample instances equals 1,520.
+You get a receipt for every record, and OCR can check any envelope against the published MMR root.

 OCR audit support?
 Yes.
-CRE log + MMR root + per-record receipts.
-The covered entity hands the bundle to OCR; OCR verifies envelopes rather than re-sampling charts.
+The CRE log, the MMR root, and per-record receipts.
+The covered entity hands the bundle to OCR, and OCR checks envelopes instead of re-sampling charts.

 The Honest Disclosure